ergo-log.com

 01.11.2009

-People who regularly use XTC [structural formula shown below] for an evening out mess up their hormone balance.
+People who regularly use XTC [structural formula shown below] mess up their hormone balance.
 The combination of dancing and pep pills results in an eight-fold increase in the production of the muscle-destroying cortisol and a slight increase in anabolic testosterone.
 Psychologists at Swansea University in Wales discovered this after studying the behaviour of twelve party goers in their early twenties during two weekends.

-XTC - officially: 3.4-methylenedioxymethamphetamine or MDMA - is probably really a slimming preparation.
+XTC - officially: 3.4-methylenedioxymethamphetamine or MDMA - was probably developend a slimming preparation.
 The pharmaceutical company Merck took a patent out for

 XTC

 the amphetamine-like substance in 1913, but never brought it onto the market.
-MDMA causes a hefty increase of the mood enhancer neurotransmitter serotonin in the brain, which is why takers feel energetic and euphoric.
-That’s why MDMA has become so popular in the house-culture.
-Or, more to the point: house culture owes its existence to MDMA.
+XTC causes a hefty increase of the mood enhancer neurotransmitter serotonin in the brain, which is why users feel energetic and euphoric.
+That's why XTC has become so popular in the house-culture.
+Or, more to the point: house culture owes its existence to XTC.

 The figure below shows the amount of cortisol the students had in their blood.